star-system-labs/protocol-fees/vocs/docs/pages/technical-reference/IUNIVesting.md

 ```

 ### NothingToVest
-Thrown if trying to intiate a vesting window with no balance.
+Thrown if trying to intiate a vesting window with an insufficient balance.

 ```solidity